-Babies don’t need to bathe every day, but if Your Baby loves it, you surely can do it.
+Babies don’t need to bathe every day, but if Your Child loves it, you surely can do it.
 If the skin gets too dry, you can also just clean the face, neck, hands, and bottom instead.

 Preparation for the bath

-Don’t bathe Your Baby immediately after feeding or on waking up.
-Don’t bathe Your Baby immediately after feeding or on waking up.
+Don’t bathe Your Child immediately after feeding or on waking up.
+Don’t bathe Your Child immediately after feeding or on waking up.
 If it’s summer, make sure to turn off the air conditioning and in winter close the windows, so the room is warm and comfortable once the little one comes out of the water.
 Small children can catch a cold easily if their skin is wet.

 Bathing your baby